Multi-Granularity Hand Action Detection: Appendix

 \textbf{6.
 Is any information missing from individual instances?
-If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
-This does not include intentionally removed information, but might include, e.g., redacted text.}
+If so, please provide a description, explaining why this information is missing (\textit{e.g.}, because it was unavailable).
+This does not include intentionally removed information but might include, \textit{e.g.}, redacted text.}

 \textbf{A6:} Yes.
-Some instances may not have all nine types of bonding boxes and their corresponding action triplets and segmentation annotation because of severe occlusion, truncation, blur, or small scale.
+Some instances may not have all 9 types of bonding boxes and their corresponding coarse-fine-grained action categories and segmentation annotation because of interaction action scenes, severe occlusion, truncation, blur, or small scale.
 We just annotated ``None'' in our annotation file to represent this situation.

 \textbf{7.
-Are relationships between individual instances made explicit (e.g., users’ movie ratings, social network links)?
+Are relationships between individual instances made explicit (\textit{e.g.}, users’ movie ratings, and social network links)?
 If so, please describe how these relationships are made explicit.}

 \textbf{A7:} Yes.
-We provide different styles of annotations files, in COCO-style, the annotations are connected by image id and category id, you can easily access them by \href{https://github.com/jin-s13/xtcocoapi} {COCO APIs}.
-In CSV-style, one line represents the annotations of one frame and can be processed by the pandas library easily.
+We provide different styles of annotation files, in COCO-style, the annotations are connected by image id and category id, you can easily access them by \href{https://github.com/jin-s13/xtcocoapi} {COCO APIs}.
+In CSV style, one line represents the annotations of one frame and can be processed by the pandas library easily.

 \textbf{8.
-Are there recommended data splits (e.g., training, development/validation, testing)?
+Are there recommended data splits (\textit{e.g.}, training, development/validation, testing)?
 If so, please provide a description of these splits, explaining the rationale behind them.}

 \textbf{A8:} Yes.
 We randomly split the dataset into the disjoint train, validation, and test sets following the ratio of 7:1:2.

 \textbf{9.
 Are there any errors, sources of noise, or redundancies in the dataset?
 If so, please provide a description.}